zslwyuan/High-Performance-Karatsuba-Multiplier-HLS-FPGA/README.md

 each loop are pipelined.

-Later version will provides dataflow processing.
+Later version will provide dataflow processing.

 Detailed comments can be found in the source code.